den-materials/oop-concepts/readme.md

 that JavaScript does understand.

 We can even combine previous ADTs we've created to define new ADTs.
-If we're trying to define a car ADT, and we've already defined a Tire ADT we can use the Tire ADT to heldefine the Car ADT.
+If we're trying to define a car ADT, and we've already defined a Tire ADT we can use the Tire ADT to help define the Car ADT.
 We can even go back and redefine one object in terms of another later.

 So why do we care about ADTs if everything needs to be translated back into 1s and 0s anyway?
 Well,